China's exports surge on hot demand for PPE, remote working tech | Business

 "We believe China's export growth could remain elevated for another several months due to the worsening COVID-19 situation overseas," the note said.
 However, they noted some signs that demand for these pandemic-related goods was losing momentum.

-A spate of early month economic data showed China's economic recovery from the coronavirus pandemic has stepped up, with manufacturing surveys showing new export orders expanding at a faster pace for November.
-A sharp appreciation of the yuan in recent months could also cloud the outlook for exporters.
+A spate of early indicators showed China's economic recovery from the coronavirus pandemic has stepped up, with manufacturing surveys showing new export orders expanding at a faster pace for November.
+That comes despite a sharp appreciation in the yuan in recent months, which some fear could hit exporters.
 Some firms reported that a strong yuan squeezed profits and reduced export orders in November, the statistics bureau said this week.

 The yuan has booked six straight months of gains, its longest such winning streak since late 2014, and is trading at 2-1/2 year highs.
 The strong exports widened China's trade surplus with the United States to $37.42 billion in November from $31.37 billion in October.